chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 The word-level set representation of *ζ*, denoted by **W**:sub:`ζ`, is defined as the ordered set of words obtained by splitting **Ζ** at each Delimiter Character, *σ*.
 Formally, **W**:sub:`ζ` is constructed using the *Delimiting Algorithm*,

-The essence of the *Delimiting Algorithm* lies in interplay of the Delimiter Axiom W.1 and the definition of a Sentence as a semantic String.
-In other words, by Definition 2.1.1, all Sentences must be semantic.
-Therefore, by the Delimiter Axiom W.1, the Words which contains must be exactly those Strings which are separated by the Delimiter Character.
+The essence of the *Delimiting Algorithm* lies in interplay of the Discovery Axiom W.1 and the definition of a Sentence as a semantic String.
+In other words, by Definition 2.1.1 and by Definition 1.2.2, all Sentences and Words must be semantic.
+Therefore, by the Discovery Axiom W.1, the Words which a Sentence contains must be exactly those Strings which are separated by the Delimiter Character.

 This formulation has the advantage of not taking a stance on the semantics of a particular language.
 It allows for the discovery of Words in a Language through the simple boundary of delimitation within the Sentences of its Corpus.

+Definition 2.1.4: Delimiting Algorithm

+Initialization

+Let Ζ be the Character-level set representation of the Sentence ζ.
+Let W:sub:ζ = ∅ (the empty set).
+Let j = 0.
+Iteration

+Let a be the word that starts at index j + 1 in Ζ, represented as the set,

+A = { (1, 𝔞:sub:j+1), (2, 𝔞:sub:j+2), ..., (n, 𝔞:sub:j+n) }
+where n is the smallest integer such that one of the following conditions obtains,

+𝔞:sub:j+n+1 = σ (the next character is a delimiter) j+n+1 > l(ζ) (the algorithm has reached the end of the sentence) Add (j + 1, a) to the set W:sub:ζ.

+Increment j by the number n.

+Repeat Steps 1 - 4 in order until the Characters in ζ have been processed.

+Definition 2.1.5: Sentence Length

+Let ζ be a Sentence in C:sub:L. The Word Length of ζ, denoted by Λ(ζ), is equal to the number of Words in the Word-Level Representation W:sub:ζ of ζ.

 **Definition 2.1.4: Delimiting Algorithm**